-One or more types of value (e.g., "as is", ", "prospective market value at completion and as stabilization") may be required.
+One or more types of value^{} (e.g., "as is",","prospective market value at completion and asupon achieving stabilized occupancy-stabilization") may be required.
 Definitions corresponding to the appropriate value must be included with the source cited.

 Scope of the Appraisal